-The Arctic is a hostile environment, yet many species on the following Arctic animals list are able to thrive either on the tundra or in the icy waters that surround the North Pole.
+Despite being one of Earth's most hostile environments, the Arctic is home to many different species.
+Many of the Arctic animals on this list have special adaptations that enable them to live either on the frozen Arctic tundra or in the icy waters surrounding the North Pole.

-This list of Arctic animals includes species that live within the Arctic Circle, and also those that live in the Subarctic – the area immediately below (south of) the Arctic.
+This list of Arctic animals includes not only species that live within the Arctic Circle, but also those that live in the subarctic (the area immediately south of the Arctic Circle).

 - View / download a FREE Arctic animals worksheet for this page here: Free Printable Worksheets.